Australian rules football in Queensland: 1860s: Early Beginnings in South East Queensland

+1870s: The code spreads west and north

 Despite the slow start the game began to spread rapidly during the 1870s.
 By 1870 there were five clubs: Brisbane, Volunteer Artillery, Brisbane Grammar, Civil Service and Ipswich, all adopting the Victorian Rules (as it was then known).

-Ipswich Grammar School was the first school in Queensland to adopt football in 1868 care of new headmaster John McCrae of Scotch College in Melbourne.
-Two years later the first schoolboys match was between Brisbane Grammar and Ipswich Grammar was played.
-The National School was to join the fledgeling schools competition in 1869.
-Ipswich Grammar's influence in the code's development was formidable, while the senior clubs went into recess early in the decade due to player numbers, the school continued to fly the flag and by the end of the decade the flow of juniors helped the city of Ipswich become the major stronghold for the code with no less than 7 clubs regularly competing against each other.
+The code continued to expand to the west in Ipswich, with Ipswich Grammar helping popularise the code there and help establish the senior Ipswich Football Club and Ipswich Railways (known as "Railway Workshop Football Club") in May 1870 and April 1871 respectively.
+Ipswich Grammar's influence in the code's development was formidable, while the senior clubs went into recess early in the decade due to player numbers, the school continued to fly the flag and by the end of the decade the flow of juniors helped the become the major stronghold for the code with no less than 7 clubs regularly competing against each other.

-1870s: The code spreads north and west

 A club also formed in Rockhampton, Capricornia in 1873 to play under Australian rules on the local cricket ground.

 By the time rugby was imported from Britain in 1876, Victorian Rules had well established itself as the colony's premier football code.
 Though in areas outside Brisbane there was growing confusion amongst clubs over which set of rules to adopt, and while some experimented with rugby most simply defaulted to the Victorian rules.
+The code in Brisbane was still dominant and in 1876 several newly formed Brisbane rugby union clubs including Rangers and Bonnet Rouge moved to switch codes citing the game's huge popularity in Melbourne.

-The game had spread to the Darling Downs by 1876 with a match between Civil Service and the newly formed club Toowoomba.
-As the game spread further west of the Great Divide to places including Warwick clubs were split on whether to adopt rugby.
+The game had spread to the Darling Downs and Toowoomba by 1876 with a match between Civil Service and the newly formed Toowoomba Football Club.
+The region sooned formed the football league, the Toowoomba Football Association which initially featured four senior clubs – Light Infantry, Civil Service, Toowoomba and Warwick but expanded to include a number of junior and regional clubs including Stanthorpe, Adavale, Roma, and Thargomindah.
+As the game spread further west of the Great Divide clubs were split on whether to adopt rugby.
 Some of the Downs clubs lacked nearby opponents and appear to have preferred rugby, as a result competition went into recess a few years later until matches were played by Toowoomba Grammar.
-The code in Brisbane was still dominant and in 1876 several newly formed Brisbane rugby union clubs including Rangers and Bonnet Rouge moved to switch codes citing the game's huge popularity in Melbourne.
-However Brisbane FC's decision to defect to rugby to join the other two clubs helped establish the rugby code in the state.

 Queensland clubs affiliated with the Victorian Football Association (VFA) in 1877, and the game became known in Queensland as the "Victorian Association rules", "Victorian association football" (or sometimes just "Association Football" or "Association rules").